sujit1817/Sept2021/ADS_ass1_README.md

 14)What are different characterstics of an Algorithm?types of Algorithm.

-15)State Advantages and Dis advantages of Recursion.
+15)State Advantages and Disadvantages of Recursion.

 Advantages:
 makes code shorter